This page describes the logs that are available for App Engine apps, and how to write and view log entries.

 stderr.
 The strings will appear as messages in

-the Logs Viewer, the command line, and the Cloud Logging API, and will be
+the Logs Explorer, the command line, and the Cloud Logging API, and will be

 associated with the App Engine service and version that emitted them.

-If you want to filter these strings in the Logs Viewer by severity level, you need to format them as structured data.
+If you want to filter these strings in the Logs Explorer by severity level, you need to format them as structured data.
 For more information, see Structured logging.

 If you want to correlate entries in the app log with the request log, your